agent18/agent18.github.io/_posts/2019-08-03-dp-subject-predicate-identify-pattern.markdown

 > am (ready to do)[16].

 **Claims**: [8], regarding marriage, is already [9]
-aka "I am not going to marry ever".
+aka "*I am not going to marry ever*".

 **Subject**: [8], regarding marriage